StevenBlack/vocab/million-dollar-words.md

 ### roue
 A rake; a dissipated, lascivious man, but with a touch of the dashing romantic.
-Don Juan took the cake.

 ### rubric
-Not the multicolored puzzle cube, but close.
 A set of regulations for behavior or procedure.

 ### rubricate